EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 ### **Step 1: Update the Gemfile**

 We can find our Gemfile by going back to the terminal, and within the mystore directory, type ls to see a list of all the files and subdirectories within the Spree app.
-You will see the Gemfile there—open it using your favorite text editor.
+You will see the Gemfile there—​open it using your favorite text editor.
 Add the following line to the last line of your Gemfile, and save it:

 ```ruby
 gem 'spree_fancy', :git => 'git://github.com/spree/spree_fancy.git', :branch => '2-1-stable'